Functions

 value.

-Consider the following function reformat()
+Consider the reformat()

-that has 4 arguments with default values.
+function, which has 4 arguments with default values.

 When calling this function, you don’t have to name all its arguments: